hakanmetei/hakanmetei/README.md

-- 👋 Hi, I’m @hakanmetei
+- 👋 MERHABA BEN HAKAN
-- 👀 I’m interested in data analyst and data science
+- 👀 BURAYA BAZI YAPTIĞIM PROJELERİMİ BIRAKIYORUM

 <!---
 hakanmetei/hakanmetei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.